This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Bone Broth (3 Ways!)

-This homemade bone broth recipe is packed with flavor and nutrients!
-Learn how to make bone broth (including Instant Pot bone broth, stove top, or Crock Pot) with minutes of prep.
+A homemade bone broth recipe packed with flavor and nutrients!
+Learn how to make bone broth (Instant Pot, stove top, or Crock Pot) with minutes of prep.

 Recipe VideoTap on the image below to watch the video.

 Like this video?
 Subscribe to my YouTube cooking channel for healthy recipes weekly!
 (Click the bell icon to be notified when I post a new video.)

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.

 How To Make Bone Broth In The Instant Pot:

 Add the beef bones, bay leaves, sea salt, and apple cider vinegar to an Instant Pot.
 Add the water to just under the max capacity line.
 Close the lid and then close the vent to the Sealing position.
 Press the "Manual" button and set to 120 minutes on High pressure.